typeworld/typeworld/Python/Lib/typeWorld/README.md

 * `typeworldjson://` This is one of the two custom protocol handlers used by the Type.World app.
 The app advertises the handler to the operating system, and upon clicking such a link, the operating system calls the app and hands over the link.
 * `https//` The transport protocol to be used, in this case SSL-encrypted HTTPS. *Note:* because URLs are only allowed to contain one `://` sequence which is already in use to denote the custom protocol handler `typeworldjson://`, the colon `:` will be stripped off of the URL in the browser, even if you define it a second time.
 The Type.World app will internally convert `https//` back to `https://`.
 * `subscriptionID` uniquely identifies a subscription.
 In case of per-user subscriptions, you would probably use it to identify a user and then decide which fonts to serve him/her.
 The `subscriptionID` should be an anonymous string and must not contain either `:` or `@` and is optional for publicly accessible subscriptions (such as free fonts).
 * `secretKey` matches with the `subscriptionID` and is used to authenticate the request.
 This secret key is saved in the OS’s keychain.
 The `secretKey ` must not contain either `:` or `@` and is optional for publicly accessible subscriptions (such as free fonts).
+The secret key is actually not necessary to authenticate the request against the server.
+Instead it’s necessary to store a secret key in the user’s OS keychain so that complete URLs are not openly visible.
 * `awesomefonts.com/api/` is where your API endpoint sits and waits to serve fonts to your customers.